Members Of Duggar Family Church Says Men Are Raised To Be Predators, Say Duggar Women Are ‘Boxed In’

 According to Jennifer, it is not only normal for men to become predatory, but it is also normal for young women to be treated like second mothers.
 This phenomenon has been observed with the Duggar family, especially as Jana Duggar, who remains unmarried at 28, still lives at home.

-The older Duggar daughters, Jana, Jill, Jessa and Jinger earned the nickname amongst critics as the collective J’Slaves, as it always seemed as though they were doing something around the house that mothers often do.
+The older Duggar daughters, Jana, Jill, Jessa, and Jinger earned the nickname amongst critics as the collective J’Slaves, as it always seemed as though they were doing something around the house that mothers often do.

-Jennifer also stated that there was a lot of women blaming in the community, and that it caused girls to blame themselves for being raped or sexually molested.
+Jennifer also stated that there was a lot of women blaming in the community and that it caused girls to blame themselves for being raped or sexually molested.

 She goes into detail of some of her experience in the In Touch Weekly article.